Scalp Folliculitis: Causes, Symptoms, Types and Treatment RichFeel

 How is Folliculitis Diagnosed?

 As with any other hair or scalp condition, the diagnosis of Scalp Folliculitis begins with careful examination of scalp and hair.
-The doctor examines the appearance of red spots and pustules at the base of hair.
+The trichologist examines the appearance of red spots and pustules at the base of hair.
 Your medical history may also be reviewed to find out any other underlying condition that could be causing infections to the hair follicles.
-The doctor may perform dermoscopy of the scalp, which is a microscopic examination of scalp skin.
+The trichologist may perform dermoscopy of the scalp, which is a microscopic examination of scalp skin.
 Since it is difficult to confirm Scalp Folliculitis only on the basis of examination, in some cases, a sample of infected skin and hair is taken to perform swab test.
 This helps to identify the microorganism responsible for causing infection of hair follicle.
 In very rare cases, skin may be scraped off to send the sample for biopsy testing.
 This helps to rule out the possibility of other diseases of scalp and also confirms the diagnosis of Scalp Folliculitis.

 What is the Treatment for Scalp Folliculitis?